orangejulius/blog/source/_drafts/nginx-on-http-part2.markdown

 layout: post
 title: "HTTPS on Nginx: From Zero to A+ (Part 2) - Configuration, Ciphersuites, and Performance"
 comments: true
+image: /images/nginx-https/website-aplus.png
 ---
+_On the internet today, [all our web sites](https://www.eff.org/encrypt-the-web) need a strong, secure HTTPS setup, even the most basic static sites.
+This is part two of a series on how to set up Nginx securely._

-When we left off after [part 1](/blog/https-on-nginx-from-zero-to-a-plus-part-1/), we had a server with a valid, signed certificate running, but it was using the default Nginx configuration, which leaves quite a bit to be desired.
+When we left off after [part 1](/blog/https-on-nginx-from-zero-to-a-plus-part-1/), we had a server with a valid, signed certificate, but it was using the default Nginx configuration.
+This configuration is far from optimal.

-Now we'll significantly tweak the Nginx configuration to improve both the security and performance.

-Of course the real benefit here is enhanced security, but we also get an A+ rating on the SSL Labs report.
+At the end of this post we'll have a secure HTTPS configuration on Nginx that scores an A+ rating on the SSL Labs report.
+We'll even do a few extra tweaks that improve performance and user experience.
 ![A+ score on juliansimioni.com](/images/nginx-https/website-aplus.png)

+In addition to the descriptions and code snippets here, I've compiled a ready to go SSL configuration file for Nginx, a nearly ready to go example site configuration file, and a complete list of all the sources I used while researching for these articles, and posted them for anyone to use freely on Github.

 <!-- more -->
 ## Disable SSLv3